ndif-team/nnsight/docs/source/start.rst

    pip install nnsight

 NNsight is open-source and you can read and clone the full source at https://github.com/ndif-team/nnsight.
-Please give the project a star on :ndif:`Github` if you like the package.
+Please give the project a :ndif:`star on Github` to support the project.

 First Steps
 -----------